 In fact, the strong demand for the Swissy on Tuesday is the starting point for euro’s loss to the Swissy, as can be seen on how EUR/CHF’s price action went down.

 The yen ended up having a mixed performance this week because bond yields had two-way action that allowed opposing currency price action to have a final say on the yen’s performance.

 Anyhow, bond yields initially rose on Monday and Tuesday because of returning risk-on vibes due to easing worries the spat between the U.S. and North Korea, market analysts say.
 The yen was therefore vulnerable at the time.

-Fortune finally smiled on the yen on Wednesday when bond yields plunged, according to market analysts, because of disappointing news that Trump disbanded his his Manufacturing Council and Strategy & Policy Committee, as well as lower rate hike expectations because of the FOMC minutes.
+Fortune finally smiled on the yen on Wednesday when bond yields plunged, according to market analysts, because of disappointing news that Trump disbanded his Manufacturing Council and Strategy Policy Committee, as well as lower rate hike expectations because of the FOMC minutes.